slowernews/wisdom-tldr/README.md

 > *'Speed is useful only if you are running in the right direction.' -- Joel Barker*

 > *'When you run, make sure you run to something and not away from.' -- The Avett Brothers*

+> *'Master the art of timing.' -- Robert Greene (35th law of power)*

+> *'Only fools rush into a situation.
+By committing too quickly you lose your maneuverability.'*

 > *'No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant.' -- Warren Buffett*